hollyz1jderveld/hollyz1jderveld.github.io/index.md

 I'm on Bluesky, my username is @hollyzijderveld.bsky.social.
 I'm also on Mastodon, my user is @holly@social.lol

 You can email me @ holly[at]omg[dot]lol.
 If you want to contact me this is the best way to do so!

+I'm a big lover of [ong.lol](https://omg.lol/).
+On [holly.omg.lol](https://holly.omg.lol/) you can find my profile, my blog, and my now page.

 Everything on this page is licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 You can use it under the same license, but please credit me!